mgfit/MGFIT-idl/README.rst

 Notes
 -----

-* To get a better results, you should use a higher number of generations and populations, which will increase computational time, but will result in better fitted lines.
+* To get better results, you should use a higher number of generations or/and a higher number of populations, which will increase the computational time, but will result in better fitted lines.

-* You also need to adjust the resolution parameters according to the spectral resolution of your observations.
+* You need to adjust the resolution parameters according to the spectral resolution of your observations.

-* You also need to change the redshift parameters for high redshift sources.
+* You need to change the redshift parameters for high redshift sources.

 Documentation
 =============

 For more information on how to use the API functions from the MGFIT-idl libray, please read the `API Documentation  <https://mgfit.github.io/MGFIT-idl/doc>`_ published on `mgfit.github.io/MGFIT-idl <https://mgfit.github.io/MGFIT-idl>`_.